hominidae/InsectsArctic/README.md

 Select combined csv file as the download, you can elect to go with human observations or research grade observations.

-Alternatively, here is a Google Drive link to the data: https://drive.google.com/file/d/1unJboimp8S8fS0mzVaAiSPFR448ru_j7/view?usp=share_link
+Alternatively, here is a Google Drive link to the data: (Warning: File is 628MB) https://drive.google.com/file/d/1unJboimp8S8fS0mzVaAiSPFR448ru_j7/view?usp=share_link

 ## Process DNA sequencing data